MicrosoftDocs/powerbi-docs/powerbi-docs/developer/export-to.md

 ### Bookmarks

-Using [Bookmarks](../consumer/end-user-bookmarks.md) you can export a report in its current configured view, for example after applying filters to it.
+ You can use the `exportTo` API to programmatically export a report in a specific state, for example after applying filters to it.
+This is done using [Bookmarks](../consumer/end-user-bookmarks.md) capabilities.
 To export a report using bookmarks, use the [bookmarks javascript API](https://github.com/Microsoft/PowerBI-JavaScript/wiki/Bookmarks).

 [Personal bookmarks](../consumer/end-user-bookmarks.md#personal-bookmarks) and [persistent filters](https://powerbi.microsoft.com/blog/announcing-persistent-filters-in-the-service/) are not supported.